ofenerci/HPSC-Fall-2013/lab/hw-06/README.md

-#Lab 10: Jacobi OpenMP, MPI, and Hybrid
+#Homework 6: Jacobi OpenMP, MPI, and Hybrid

 This assignment is due on **Friday, November 15th, 2013**.